 - Just starting something

-If you’re struggling with deciding the direction you want to take in life, or if you have an idea but can’t seem to make any real progress toward it, I challenge high achievers to overcome perfectionism and procrastination so that they can go from average to unbelievable and build a life exploding with joy.
+If you’re struggling with deciding the direction you want to take in life, or if you have an idea but can’t seem to make any real progress toward it, I would love to help you.
+I help ambitious people achieve impossible goals though my one on one results coaching program.

-I would love to work with you to get you past the Monday blues and not only design, but build, a life that you love living.
+I would love to work with you to help you get past the Monday blues and not only design, but build, a life that you love living.

-What change are you struggling to make in your life?
+What does your ideal career look like?
 Let me know in the comments below!